Tax on Gifted Shares & Securities

 Gift of Shares & Securities

-Shares and securities is a movable property.
-Trading platforms like Zerodha have built a platform to gift stocks, ETFs, and gold bonds after the introduction of e-DIS (electronic delivery instruction slip) by CDSL.
+A gift refers to the receipt of money, movable property, or immovable property without any consideration or with inadequate consideration.
+Section 56(2) of the Income Tax Act outlines the regulations regarding the taxation of gifted shares.
+Further, Shares and securities are considered as movable property.
+Trading platforms have built a platform to gift stocks, ETFs, and gold bonds after the introduction of e-DIS (electronic delivery instruction slip) by CDSL.
 Thus, it is now possible to gift stocks to friends and relatives online.

 Transaction Sender Receiver